CSE 498

 Project License

 To simplify working together and allowing all students in the course to be able to use the code we develop after the course is over, all communal code will be created under the MIT Public License.
-This license allow others to use the provided code however they want as long as they include the Copyright notice with it.
+This license allows others to use the provided code however they want as long as they include the Copyright notice with it.
 Once you contribute to the project, make sure to add your own name to the license.

 Project Topics

-Some example modules include:
+Some example classes include:

-Write-up for Initial Class Development
+Write-up for Initial C++ Class Development and Module Ideas

-1) A class description, including what it’s goals are, and what it’s high-level functionality should look like.
+1) A class description, including what its goals are, and what its high-level functionality should look like.
 This does not need to perfectly match the description you were given, but it should be in the same general spirit unless you confirm any changes with the instructors ahead of time.

 2) A list of similar classes in the standard library that you should be familiar with or use to inform the functionality you will be developing.

 3) A list of key functions that you plan to implement.
-This does not need to be an exhaustive list, but it should give a strong indication of how the the class should be used.
+This does not need to be an exhaustive list, but it should give a strong indication of how the class should be used.

 4) A set of error conditions that you will be responsive to.
-For each, indicate if it’s source was (1) programmer error, such as invalid arguments to a function, which should be caught by an assert, (2) a potentially recoverable error, such as a resource limitation, which should trigger an exception, or (3) a user error, such as invalid input, which needs to simply return a special condition for the programmer to respond to (note: these can usually be handled with exceptions as well if you prefer.)
+For each, indicate if its source was (1) programmer error, such as invalid arguments to a function, which should be caught by an assert, (2) a potentially recoverable error, such as a resource limitation, which should trigger an exception, or (3) a user error, such as invalid input, which needs to simply return a special condition for the programmer to respond to (note: these can usually be handled with exceptions as well if you prefer.)

 5) Any expected challenges that you will be facing, an especially any extra topics you need to learn about.
 This information will help me make sure to cover topics early in the course or else provide your group with extra guidance on the project.